Contentful Personalization & Analytics

 })

-• React Native: Example application that displays personalized content, with builds targeted for both Android and iOS
+• React Native: Example application that displays optimized content, with builds targeted for both Android and iOS

 Option Required?
 Default Description